Build your first Supply Chain

 Select a component as the next stage of the supply chain?
 Done

-After you have selected the components, the wizard creates the required files to deploy your SupplyChain in the current directory.
+After selecting the components, the wizard creates the required files to deploy your SupplyChain in the current directory.
 Example output:

 ✓ Successfully fetched all component dependencies